mdsabo/fred-rs/README.md

 <sup/>
 </p>

 Access to the raw data is available through the FRED API.  <b>fred-rs</b> is an intermediate layer between the HTTPS client and the user application.
-Requests to the FRED API are made through structured calls to the fred_rs FredClient and data is returned as usable data objects (structs).
+Requests to the FRED API are made through structured calls to the `fred_rs::FredClient` and data is returned as usable data objects (structs).

 ## fred-rs Overview
 <b>fred-rs</b> acts as a middleman to facilitate requests to the FRED API.
 The user application